 city in W Germany, in North Rhine-Westphalia: capital of the Federal Republic of Germany (West Germany), 1949-90: pop.
 298,000

 A city of west-central Germany on the Rhine River.
-Founded as a Roman garrison in the first century A.D., it was the capital of West Germany from 1949 to 1990.
-In 1991 Berlin was designated the official seat of the reunified German government, but some government offices remained in Bonn until 1999.
-Population: 314,000.
+Founded as a Roman garrison in the first century AD, it is noted as the birthplace of Ludwig van Beethoven (1770) and was the capital of West Germany (1949–1990).

 - A city in the state of North Rhine-Westphalia, Germany, which was the former capital of West Germany